KingWaffleIII/KingWaffleIII/README.md

 ### Hi there!

-**I'm KingWaffleIII, a student who's interested in aviation, web technologies and cryptography.**
+**I'm KingWaffleIII, a student who's interested in aviation, web technologies, Spigot plugin development and cryptography.**
-I'm primarily focused in Django and its REST framework but love TypeScript, Discord.JS and want to get into Rust.
+I'm primarily focused in Django and its REST framework, Spigot plugin development and Discord.JS, love TypeScript and want to learn Rust.

+### Languages:
+1. TypeScript
+2. Python
+3. Rust
+4. Java
+5. JavaScript

 ## Projects
 - [Plane](https://github.com/KingWaffleIII/plane), a Discord bot to help RAF cadets with their RAFK (RAF Knowledge) and aircraft recognition.